LP-CDF/AMi_Image_Analysis/README.md

 This program should work with images taken by other machines given the folder tree is as expected (see below).

 ## Features:

 I created this application to help the members of our laboratory in their crystallization work.
 The software can read tiff, jpeg or png files.
 Images are accessed via clicking on the corresponding well button or by navigating with keyboard shortcuts.
-Images can be zoomed for thorough inspection and a timeline of the corresponding well is displayed if several pictures of the same well but taken at different times are available.
+Images can be zoomed for thorough inspection.
+A timeline is available if the plate has already been imaged.

 Images are scored using the Drop Score section and more details can be written in notes and saved to file.
 The results can be displayed on a grid for quick overall inspection and statistics are calculated.